petergeoghegan/pgbench-collector/README.rst

 =====================

-The default configuration now aims to support the pgbench that ships with PostgreSQL 8.4 and later versions, which uses names such as "pgbench_accounts" for its tables.
-Earlier versions are unsupported.
+The default configuration now aims to support the pgbench that ships with PostgreSQL 9.3 and later versions.  `--aggregate-interval` is required, which only became available in 9.3.

 Multiple worker support
 -----------------------

-Starting in PostgreSQL 9.0, pgbench allows splitting up the work pgbench does into multiple worker threads or processes (which depends on whether the database client libraries haves been compiled with thread-safe behavior or not).
+pgbench allows splitting up the work pgbench does into multiple worker threads or processes (which depends on whether the database client libraries haves been compiled with thread-safe behavior or not).

 This feature is extremely valuable, as it's likely to give at least a 15% speedup on common hardware.
 And it can more than double throughput on